Milk Protein (MPC/MPI)

 Muscle protein synthesis equivalent to whey at matched doses

-RCT in 16 middle-aged men compared 20 g milk protein vs 20 g whey protein under primed phenylalanine tracer infusion.
-RESULT: equivalent muscle fractional synthetic rates (~0.04% h⁻¹).
-Conclusion: 'Consumption of milk protein or whey protein results in a similar increase in muscle protein synthesis in middle aged men.'
+An RCT in middle-aged men compared 20 g milk protein vs 20 g whey protein under primed phenylalanine tracer infusion.
+Result: equivalent muscle fractional synthetic rates (~0.04% per hour).
+Milk protein and whey protein produce a similar increase in muscle protein synthesis in middle-aged men.
 Important because milk protein is typically cheaper and provides additional nutrients (calcium) that whey lacks.

 Sustained postprandial amino acid release (vs whey alone)

-Trommelen 2020 tracer study of 38 g milk protein concentrate showed sustained release of dietary protein-derived amino acids: 27% of dose released 0-120 min, 31% released 120-300 min — total ~58% appearance over 5 hours.
-Combination of fast whey and slow casein produces more sustained MPS than whey alone (which typically peaks and declines within 2-3 hours).
+A tracer study of 38 g milk protein concentrate showed sustained release of dietary protein-derived amino acids: 27% of dose released 0-120 min, 31% released 120-300 min, total ~58% appearance over 5 hours.
+The combination of fast whey and slow casein produces more sustained MPS than whey alone (which typically peaks and declines within 2-3 hours).
 Useful for sustained anabolism between meals.

 Calcium-rich (bone health bonus)